 The table itself is simple, sturdy, and highly functional and I thought the price was very reasonable for a drawing table of this quality.
 The paper roll that attaches to it is purchased separately and is not quite so inexpensive, but it’s good paper and worth it to be able to use this table.
 Although you can also use the table without the paper roll…

-Here’s why I like using this slanted drawing table:
+Here’s why I like using this slanted kids drawing table

 - The angled surface is ergonomic, helping kids write and draw in a more optimal position—the child’s head is kept more upright and the hand and forearm are supported as he draws and writes.